 …or does it?

 Like everything to do with money, Tether’s story isn’t so cut and dry.
 It has a complicated history, and many still doubt it truly has the USD capital to back the USDT supply.
-The project also has ties to Bitfinex and is widely believed to have been used to illegally manipulate the Bitcoin market in late 2017.
+The project also has ties to Bitfinex through mutual parent company iFinex Inch.
+It’s widely believed to have been used to illegally manipulate the Bitcoin market in late 2017.
 This boom took the entire cryptocurrency market into 10x multipliers or more.

 People on both sides have strong opinions on whether Tether is the savior or destroyer of the crypto market.
 We’re happy to investigate the matter, and to do this, we’ll first examine how USDT has performed on the crypto market since its inception.